libvips/libvips/cplusplus/README.md

 ### Introduction

-libvips comes with a convenient C++ API.
-It is a very thin wrapper over the C API and adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.
+This API is a thing layer over the libvips GObject API.  it adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.

 You can drop down to the C API at any point, so all the C API docs also work for C++.

 ### Example